Narrative Voice and the Unconventional Narrator - A Masterclass with Writer in Residence Katie Hale

 Image: Phil Rigby

 Please note that tickets for this event are e-tickets.
-Book online and have your ticket emailed directly to you – then save the environment by bringing along your e-ticket on your phone or tablet and have it scanned as you enter the event.
-If you would prefer to print your ticket, black and white is fine.
+Book online and have your ticket emailed directly to you – please retain this ticket as proof of purchase.